Timeline of women's sports: 1950s

+1950s - In 1938, Helene Mayer won the Fencing Association's San Francisco Division men's title; two days later she was stripped of the title, as the Association adopted a rule banning competition between women and men, stating that since fencing involved physical contact, "a chivalrous man found it difficult to do his worst when he faced a woman."
+The restriction was later lifted in the 1950s.

 1950 – There not being a rule against it, 12-year-old Kathryn Johnston of Corning, New York became the first girl to play Little League Baseball.
 Johnson played first base for the King's Dairy team.
 After that, a rule prohibited girls from playing in Little League; this was in force until 1974.

+1950 - The LPGA was founded in 1950.
+Its thirteen founders were: Alice Bauer, Patty Berg, Bettye Danoff, Helen Dettweiler, Marlene Hagge, Helen Hicks, Opal Hill, Betty Jameson, Sally Sessions, Marilynn Smith, Shirley Spork, Louise Suggs, and Babe Zaharias.

 1951 – Betty Chapman, an African-American, broke the color barrier by becoming the first of her race to play professional softball.

+1951 - Coaching from the sidelines during time outs became permitted in women's basketball.

 1952 – Patricia McCormick began bullfighting as a professional Matadora in January 1952, and was the first American to do so.

+1952 – Major League Baseball created a ban on the signing of women to contracts.

-1953 – The first international women's basketball championship is held, including teams (in order of final standing) from the US, Chile, France, Brazil, Paraguay, Argentina, Peru, Mexico, Switzerland, Paraguay and Cuba.
+1953 – The first international women's basketball championship was held, including teams (in order of final standing) from the US, Chile, France, Brazil, Paraguay, Argentina, Peru, Mexico, Switzerland, Paraguay and Cuba.

 1953 – Toni Stone, also known by her married name Marcenia Lyle Alberga, was the first of three women to play Negro league baseball, and thus the first woman to play as a regular on an American big-league professional baseball team.

 1954 – The first international women's rowing races were introduced at the European Rowing Championships.

 1954 – The All-American Girls Professional Baseball League played its final game and folded.

+1954 - Diane Leather of England became the first woman to run a sub-5-minute mile.

+1954 - Barbara Buttrick was part of the first boxing match between two women on American national television.

 1955 – The Ladies Professional Golf Association held their first championship.

+1955 - The three second rule was implemented in women's basketball - players in the offensive lane may not hold the ball for more than three seconds.

+1957 - The Amateur Fencers League of America issued a new rule book including, among other things, alternate rules for 8-point bouts (women's foil) and 10-point bouts (men at all weapons), with a requirement of a two-point advantage (15-minute time limit).

 1958 – An Italian, Maria Teresa de Filippis, became the first woman to drive in a European Grand Prix.

 1959 – Arlene Pieper became the first woman to officially finish a marathon in the United States when she finished the Pikes Peak Marathon.